 Understanding the basics

-Before you look seriously into refinancing, you’ll want to get an idea of how much your home is worth.
+Before you look seriously into refinancing, you’ll first want to get an idea of how much your home is worth.
 Although home prices in most markets have been steadily appreciating, it’s better to know exactly what you’re up against before you start the process.
 Zillow and Trulia estimates can give you a ballpark, but looking at actual sale prices for comparable homes in your neighborhood is an even better gauge.
 It may even be worth checking with the real estate agent who helped you buy the home to see where they would recommend listing the house at today.

-It’s also a good idea to consider your current financial situation.
+Second, consider your current financial situation.
 How is your credit?
 Has your household income changed?
 What about your overall debt and savings?
 If you are in better shape than you were when you got your original mortgage, it’s probably safe to assume that you won’t have trouble refinancing.
 If your creditworthiness has deteriorated, however, you’ll want to factor this into your decision.

 Refinancing, after all, takes time — you’ll need to prepare all the same documents you did for your purchase mortgage.
 There are also fees associated with a refinance.
 Some lenders may offer a no-cost refinance, but be wary of the fees baked into the interest rate.